 Purpose and Scope

-This document provides an overview of the policies, procedures and administrative support structures for research conducted at VCH Research.
+This document provides an overview of the policies, procedures and administrative support structures for research conducted at VCH Research Institute.
 For more detailed information, please contact the appropriate person as listed at the back of this document.

 VCH or VCHA?